homebase-id/odin-core/README.md

 ### Setup

 Notes:
 * The API tests use frodo.dotyou.cloud, sam.dotyou.cloud, merry.dotyou.cloud and pippin.dotyou.cloud.
 Public DNS has these configured to point to 127.0.0.1.
-If you want to test offline be sure to add these to your hosts file and be sure to also add them all with the 'api.' prefix as well (e.g. api.samwisegamgee.me)
+If you want to test offline be sure to add these to your hosts file and be sure to also add them all with the 'api.' and 'capi.' prefix as well (e.g. api.samwisegamgee.me, capi.samwisegamgee.me)
 * For UI work, you should pull the repos for the react-client-apps and run ```npm install && npm start``` in each.
 The web Youverse.Hosting project uses a proxy server to serve these in the dev env.
   * https://github.com/YouFoundation/owner-app
   * https://github.com/YouFoundation/public-app